zhenyaluchaninov/PS_project/Important Docs PS_project/Frontend_Migration_Plan.md

 **What we do**

-Implement consistent UX for:
-- API errors (toasts using Sonner).
-- Empty states (no adventures, no media, error loading adventure).
+Polish:
+- Unified error/toast UX
+- Consistent locked/read-only states
-- Unsaved changes when navigating away (beforeunload prompt / warning banners).
+- Unsaved changes prompts
-- Lock conflicts (HTTP 423) with clear messaging and disabled inputs.

-Add small docs:
-- Design system usage (buttons, spacing, color tokens).
-- Short explanation of API layer and DTOs.
+- Update docs/TODO list

 **What we get**

-- Production-ready feel for the new frontend.
-- The rest of the team can work confidently on remaining polish or future features.
+- A production-ready “authoring tool” feel.

 **Feature Map coverage**